Practice-with-Codes/ML---Machine-Learning-with-Python-Cookbook/README.md

 ### ✅ Book Reference: *Machine Learning with Python Cookbook* by Chris Albon

-This book is an excellent practical guide for anyone learning or working with **machine learning using Python**.
+This book is an excellent practical guide for anyone learning or working with machine learning using Python.
-It provides **hundreds of hands-on recipes** that demonstrate how to perform common tasks in data preprocessing, model training, evaluation, and deployment.
+It provides hundreds of hands-on recipes that demonstrate how to perform common tasks in data preprocessing, model training, evaluation, and deployment.

-Each recipe is **concise and solution-focused**, showing how to apply popular libraries such as **NumPy, pandas, scikit-learn, TensorFlow, and Matplotlib**.
+Each recipe is concise and solution-focused, showing how to apply popular libraries such as **NumPy, pandas, scikit-learn, TensorFlow, and Matplotlib**.

-It’s particularly useful for **students, data enthusiasts, and professionals** who want to quickly find code examples for real-world ML problems.
+It’s particularly useful for students, data enthusiasts, and professionals who want to quickly find code examples for real-world ML problems.

 ✅ **Key Highlights**
 - Covers data cleaning, feature engineering, and model selection.